 Enigma of the Hour: 100 Years of Psychoanalytic Thought was held at London’s Freud Museum to mark the centenary of the International Journal of Psychoanalysis.
-The exhibition presented archival materials with a relationship to the origins and life of the Journal, alongside contributions by artists including Linder, Daniel Silver and Paloma Vargas Weisz, as well as by the co-curators Simon Moretti and Goshka Macuga.
-Various exhibits within the show were loaned from the British Psychoanalytic Society, Tate and The Wellcome Trust, alongside items from The Freud Museum Collection.
+The exhibition presented archival materials with a relationship to the origins and life of the Journal, alongside contributions by artists including Linder, Daniel Silver and Paloma Varga Weisz, as well as by the co-curators Simon Moretti and Goshka Macuga.
+The diverse exhibits within the show were loaned from the British Psychoanalytic Society, Tate and The Wellcome Trust, alongside items from The Freud Museum Collection.

-Our design references the cover of Marion Milner’s The Hands of the Living God, published by Hogarth Press and the Institute of Psycho-Analysis.1 Under the orange dust-jacket, the cover itself features a small percentage of the most evocative essay titles published over the Journal’s 100 year history.
+Our design references the cover of Marion Milner’s The Hands of the Living God, published by Hogarth Press and the Institute of Psycho-analysis.
+Under the orange dust-jacket, the cover itself features a small percentage of the most evocative essay titles published over the Journal’s 100-year history.
 Within, text is laid out densely; greyscale reference images are inset into the copy itself, and the main image sections incorporate installation shots, archival materials, and a visual essay that creates dialogues between the various works.
 A newsprint gallery guide for the exhibition removed the need for captions alongside the works, which were intermingled with Freud’s belongings in the Museum.